KiwiScript/KiwiScript/README.md

 # KiwiScript

-KiwiScript is a scripting language made for the web in the form of a backend language.
+KiwiScript is a ~~scripting~~ templating language made for the web in the form of a backend language.

 # Documentation